Rickaym/pyforge/docs/courseboard/jython.rst

 .. note::  It's the same language — just a different implementation, *looks angrily as Iron Python*.

-Unfortunately, you will find to a great dismay that Jython as of its latest release is only equivalent to Python 2.7.2.
+As I've mentioned before and I say this with a great dismay that Jython as of its latest recommended release is only equivalent to Python 2.7.2.
+It's extremely important that all python code features Python **2.x** syntax.

-It's extremely important that you use Python **2.x** syntax.
-Be careful with using those paranthesis with the `print` statement!~ Presumably, this implementation includes the Python Data Model and everything that is elegant about python.
+Be careful with using those paranthesis with the `print` statement!~

-For those migrating from a different language, it is important that you understand the Python structure and organization.
+For those migrating from a different language, it's necessary to understand the Python datamodel, syntax and it's forced organization.

 *"Another key factor in which Python differs from other languages is its coding structure.
 Back in the day, we had to develop programs based upon a very strict structure such that certain pieces must begin and end within certain punctuations.
 Python uses indentation rather than punctuation to define the structure of code.
 Unlike languages such as Java that use brackets to open or close a code block, Python uses spacing as to make code easier to read and also limit unnecessary symbols in your code.
 It strictly enforces ordered and organized code but it lets the programmer define the rules for indentation, although a standard of four characters exists."*